Fabio González

-Fabio González Estupiñán (born 12 February 1997) is a Spanish professional footballer who plays for UD Las Palmas as a central midfielder.
+Fabio González Estupiñán (born 12 February 1997) is a Spanish professional footballer who plays as a central midfielder for Malaysia Super League club Negeri Sembilan.

-Club career
+Career

 Born in Ingenio, Las Palmas, Canary Islands, Fabio was an UD Las Palmas youth graduate.
 He made his senior debut with the reserves on 10 September 2016, starting in a 1–1 Tercera División away draw against UD Ibarra.

 Fabio scored his first senior goal on 7 January 2017, netting the game's only in an away success over CD Buzanada.
-He made his first team – and La Liga – debut on 26 August, starting in a 1–5 home loss against Atlético Madrid.
+He made his first team – and La Liga – debut on 26 August, starting in a 5–1 home loss against Atlético Madrid.

 On 17 June 2019, Fabio was definitely promoted to the main squad, now in Segunda División.
+On 21 June 2022, after establishing himself as a starter, he renewed his contract until 2025.

+Also regularly used in the 2022–23 season as the club achieved promotion to the top tier, Fabio spent most of the 2023–24 campaign sidelined due to injuries.
+On 2 January 2025, he terminated his link with the Amarillos, and moved to rivals CD Tenerife on a six-month deal just hours later.